 Dairy Market is currently Charlottesville’s largest food hall, consisting of more than fifteen local restaurants and boutiques where customers can eat, drink, and shop.
 It’s located along Grady Avenue, sizing at 23,000 feet.

 The original building dates back to 1912, when it was known as the Monticello Ice Cream Company.
 By 1936, it had evolved into the Monticello Dairy building, where residents of 10th and Page would go for community gatherings and to enjoy ice cream.
-By the mid 1980’s, the facility stopped operating, and began to house many different businesses- including such businesses as an indoor paintball park, restaurants, breweries, a recording studio, a martial arts studio In 2017, Stony Point Development bought the property and began to renovate it.
+By the mid 1980’s, the facility stopped operating, and began to house many different businesses- including such businesses as an indoor paintball park, restaurants, breweries, a recording studio, and a martial arts studio.
+In 2017, Stony Point Development bought the property and began to renovate it.
 The food hall finally opened in February of 2021 and is now a bustling food stop for Charlottesville locals.

 Now, the Dairy Market is looking to triple in size, making it a total of over four acres.
 If approved, the renovation would begin in 2026.
 The new space would include multi-story apartment complexes and even more restaurants.
 Businesses subject to impact by the expansion include Preston Suds, a local laundromat, and Twice is Nice thrift shop.
 As a result, members of the community expressed concern, saying that the housing is unaffordable, and that the increase in property value forces out existing residents of 10th and Page.
 The rental prices of the new apartments will be similar to the current 10th & Dairy Apartments, averaging between $2,000 and $3,000 a month.